francesco-innocenti/Neuro_AI_Papers/README.md

 measures, BH is based on both encoding and decoding analyses.
 The authors also report results of 29 ImageNet-pretrained deep networks on the visual fMRI responses to over 1000 ImageNet images of 3 participants.
-Interestingly, in line with Schrimpf et al. (2018), there was a strong negative correlation (>0.7) between ImageNet top-1 % accuracy and BH score, with simpler models such as AlexNet and VGGs having the highest scores, and this relationship was confirmed when the models were fine-tuned on other object recognition datasets.
-Other notable results were that (i) models with random weights had dramatically decreased BH scores; (ii) models with fully connected layers were the most predictive; and (iii) spike and branch connections did not improve performance.
+Interestingly, in line with Schrimpf et al. (2018), there was a strong negative correlation (>0.7) between ImageNet top-1 % accuracy and BH score, with simpler models such as AlexNet and VGGs having the highest scores.
+This relationship was confirmed when the models were fine-tuned on other object recognition datasets.
+Other notable results were that (i) models with random weights had dramatically decreased BH scores; (ii) models with fully connected layers were the most predictive; and (iii) skip and branch connections did not improve performance.

 ### Backprop in the brain?